Fees and costs

 The fees are used to support AUC as an intensive and small-scale study programme that offers students an enhanced learning experience and personal tutoring, to support the diversity of AUC's international and residential campus community including AUC's scholarship programme, and to provide a high service level with respect to (international) career development.
 AUC has been awarded the "Distinctive feature of small-scale and intensive education" by the Dutch-Flemish Accreditation Council (NVAO) (see link to the left).

 AUC guarantees accommodation for all its students.
-This is certainly a big benefit, as finding accomodation in Amsterdam can be very difficult to find somewhere to live in Amsterdam.
+This is certainly a big benefit, as finding accomodation in Amsterdam can be very difficult.
 All AUC students live together in the residences on the AUC campus in Science Park for the duration of their AUC studies.
 Please follow the link below for more information.